ivanserg0692/ivanserg0692/README.md

 1.3 deep knowledge of css+html

-1.4 little experience with VUE
+1.4 a little experience with VUE

 2. Backeand (is more valuable for me) - Bitrix is what i detaily explained before